dotnet/csharplang/proposals/csharp-11.0/pattern-match-span-of-char-on-string.md

     _Recommendation: No implicit runtime type test for constant pattern. (`IsABC<T>()` example is allowed because the type test is explicit.)_

+    **This recommendation was not implemented.
+All of the preceding samples produce a compiler error.**

 4. Should subsumption consider constant string patterns, list patterns, and `Length` property pattern?
     ```csharp
     static int ToNum(ReadOnlySpan<char> s)